tbrown122387/pf/ideas_list.md

 ## The Big Picture

 Particle filters are an indispensable class of algorithms for a wide variety of time series models.
 Unfortunately,

-they are complicated to describe and they are computationally intensive.
+  - they are complicated to describe and
+  - they are computationally intensive.

 The primary purpose of this library is to provide practitioners with the ***fastest and most easy-to-use code *** for particle filtering.
 All of our work/ideas will address one of these two difficulties.

 First, many statisticians and data scientists aren't familiar with compiled languages.
 That's why it's critical to provide a friendly interface for these folks, and our current examples could use some work.
 We need ***more examples, and these examples need to clearly demonstrate how to use compiled code from within an interpreted language.***

-Second, we're looking to increase the speed, maintainability, and flexibility of this software.
+Second, we're looking to increase the ***speed, maintainability, and flexibility of this software***.
 As stated above, we want this to be the "go-to" software for particle filtering.

 ## Required Skills and Getting in Touch

 All projects fall into one of two categories.
-Either you are either interested in the data analysis aspect of this project, or you are interested in software development.
+Either you are either interested in

+  - the data analysis aspect of this project, or
+  - you are interested in software development.

 ### Data Analysis Projects (The Big Picture)